 Select the Debug configuration, iOS Simulator, and one of the simulator choices in the toolbar by clicking the arrow next to the Play button, for example the iPhone 6s:

 Click the "Run" button in the toolbar (looks like a "Play" icon).

 It should build the application and then run it in the simulator and display some text.
 If you have the simulator remoting option installed and turned on, you will actually get the simulator window on your Windows machine - otherwise, it will run on the Mac host.

 Make sure the Android platform project is the active project in the IDE.

-Launch your Android emulator.
+Connect your deveice or launch your Android emulator.

 Select a Debug configuration, a CPU configuration and a device or Local Machine.
 Remember that emulators will require x86 and devices will require ARM builds.

-Click the “Run” button in the toolbar to build and launch the application.
-If you have chosen a Windows Phone simulator, then it will launch the Hyper-V simulator.
+Click the "Run" button in the toolbar to build and launch the application.

 If it fails to launch and indicates that it could not be deployed, then use the configurations drop-down to change the projects which are built/deployed for your solution.